How much does a tax return cost? [2026]

 Will I get a tax refund?

-If you’ve paid more tax than required, you’ll receive a refund for the overpaid amount.
-However, if you haven’t paid enough, you may face a tax bill.
-Around two-thirds of Australians lodging their taxes typically receive a tax refund.
-Working with a qualified accountant can help maximise your refund by ensuring you claim all eligible deductions specific to your circumstances.
+If you’ve paid more tax than needed, you’ll likely receive a refund for the excess.
+On the flip side, if you’ve underpaid, you may end up with a tax bill.
+Around two-thirds of Australians typically receive a tax refund when lodging their returns.
+Working with a qualified accountant can help maximise your refund by ensuring you claim all the deductions you’re eligible for based on your unique situation.

 You might like: Is it worth paying for a financial advisor?